 - Make the Cupcake Batter: In a large mixing bowl, cream the butter well with electric mixer on high speed.
 Add the sugar and cream together with the butter for 2 minutes on high speed.
 Add the eggs one at a time, mixing on low speed, just until each egg disappears into the batter.
 Add the vanilla with the last egg.
 Add the flour, salt, baking powder, and baking soda.
 Mix on low speed until just combined, scraping the sides of the bowl to get everything incorporated.
 Add the oil and sour cream and mix on low speed just until they disappear into the batter.

 - Bake the Cupcakes: Fill the cupcake liners about 2/3 of the way full.
 Bake for 16 to 20 minutes.
 A toothpick inserted into the centers should pull out moist crumbs, not wet batter.
-Let the cupcakes cool in the pan about 5-10 minutes, then transfer to a cooling rack to cool completely before frosting.
+Let the cupcakes cool in the pan about 5-10 minutes, then transfer to a cooling rack to cool completely.

-- Make the Frosting & Frost the Cupcakes: In a large mixing bowl, cream together the butter and cream cheese on high speed for 2 minutes.
-Add the powdered sugar in a few batches, mixing until well incorporated each time. add the cocoa powder and mix until combined.
+- Make the Frosting & Frost the Cupcakes: In a large mixing bowl, cream the butter on high speed for 30 seconds.
+Add the powdered sugar in a few batches, mixing until well incorporated each time.
+Add a splash of milk to help it come together.
+Add the cocoa powder and mix until combined.
 Add the heavy cream, vanilla, pinch of salt, and malt powder.
 Mix until well combined and creamy.
-Pipe the frosting onto the cooled cupcakes using a piping tip (I used an Ateco #849) and piping bag, or dollop it on with an ice cream scoop and smooth with an offset spatula.
+Mix in the cream cheese last.
+Pipe swirls onto the cooled cupcakes using a piping tip (I used an Ateco #849) and piping bag, or dollop it on with an ice cream scoop and smooth with an offset spatula.
 Sprinkle with crushed whoppers, if desired.

 - Serve + Store: Serve immediately once frosted!
 Store cupcakes in an airtight container in the fridge for 4-5 days.
 Let come to room temp for a bit before serving as the frosting will become fairly solid in the fridge.